Advancing UK Aerospace, Defence, Security & Space Solutions Worldwide

 Ms Nokes praised Roke’s work in bolstering UK defence, providing high-skilled jobs and putting Hampshire at the heart of Britain’s tech-led security efforts.

 Caroline Nokes MP said: “Roke is a world-leading example of British innovation driving both our national security and our local economy here in Romsey.
-The work being done on this site not only helps to keep our armed forces and citizens safe, but also creates high-skilled jobs and supports a thriving network of local businesses.
-I’m incredibly proud that Hampshire is playing such a key role in strengthening the UK’s sovereign defence capabilities, and it’s been fantastic to see first-hand the talent and technology that makes it all possible.”
+The work being done on this site not only helps to keep our armed forces and citizens safe but also creates high-skilled jobs and supports a thriving network of local businesses.
+I’m incredibly proud that Hampshire is playing such a key role in strengthening the UK’s sovereign defence capabilities and it’s been fantastic to see first-hand the talent and technology that makes it all possible.”

-Paul MacGregor, Roke MD, adds: “Our people are quietly developing some of the most advanced technology in the world.
+Paul MacGregor, Roke MD, added: “Our people are quietly developing some of the most advanced technology in the world.
 It’s the technology that’s helping to keep the UK safe every day.
-We’re proud to play a key role in strengthening Britain’s sovereign defence capabilities, and it’s the talent and dedication of our workforce that makes it all possible.
+We’re proud to play a key role in strengthening Britain’s sovereign defence capabilities and it’s the talent and dedication of our workforce that makes it all possible.
 We're proud to work closely with the UK government and the armed forces, so we were delighted to welcome Caroline Nokes MP to our Romsey HQ.”

 For almost 70 years, Roke’s innovations have safeguarded the UK and its allies.
 Its people play a key role in developing cutting edge technology – including AI, cyber security, robotics and autonomous systems – that keeps the country safe now and ensure it stays ahead of emerging threats in the future.